Skip to content

 ldev portal inventory pages --site /global --json

-Use this to understand navigation, page depth, and available routes without opening the site in a browser.
+Use this to understand navigation, depth and available routes without opening the site in a browser.

 json